 Julia is an experienced Finance Director and Compliance Officer at a health care focused investment banking firm in New York City, where she has been since 1999.
 She is responsible for all compliance with local, state and federal regulatory bodies as well as all aspects of accounting.
 Julia earned the equivalent of an M.B.A. with focus on Finance and Marketing at the European Business School, Oestrich-Winkel.
 In addition, Julia completed advanced business studies at the University of California, Berkeley, Universidad de Navarra (Spain), and New York University.
 Julia is bilingual in English and German and is an avid traveler.
 Over the past 20 years she has been a passionate volunteer for Special Olympics, Coalition for the Homeless, New York Cares, BOS Foundation and Guiding Eyes for the Blind.
 Julia believes that the powerful bond found between canines and humans has unmatched potential in changing lives profoundly.

-Jody has been a practicing veterinarian for 28 years.
-He graduated from the Cornell University College of Veterinary Medicine with his DVM in 1988, after receiving his BS in Biology from Binghamton University.
+Jody has been a practicing veterinarian since 1988.
+He graduated from the Cornell University College of Veterinary Medicine with his DVM after receiving his BS in Biology from Binghamton University.
 He was a staff clinician at a private veterinary hospital on Long Island for two years before becoming the first Director of Veterinary Services for Guiding Eyes for the Blind in 1990.
 He remained in that role until 2014, when he assumed the role of Chief Operating Officer in which he supervised 55 staff members and provided leadership in the strategic planning process and implementation of new programmatic initiatives.

 Caroline was the founding director of an autism service dog program that placed 90 dogs with families since 2008.
 She began her career as a guide dog instructor and was certified as a master trainer in 2002.
 She then served as a training supervisor, providing leadership and guidance to junior staff and apprentice instructors.